victpork/sshsyrup/README.md

 ### Features
 - SSH self-defined accounts and passwords, also allow any logins
-- Records shell sessions and upload to [asciinema.org](https://asciinema.org) (Or, if you wish, can log as [UML-compatible](http://user-mode-linux.sourceforge.net/old/tty_logging.html) format)
+- Fake shell.
+Records shell sessions and upload to [asciinema.org](https://asciinema.org) (Or, if you wish, can log as [UML-compatible](http://user-mode-linux.sourceforge.net/old/tty_logging.html) format)
 - Virtual Filesystem for browsing and fooling intruder
+- Logs key signature to log
+- Log in JSON format for easy parsing
+- Record local and remote host when client attempt to create port redirection
+- Struture allows [extending command sets](https://github.com/mkishere/sshsyrup/wiki/Writing-new-commands) with ease

 ### See Recorded Session in Action!
 [![asciicast](https://asciinema.org/a/rgr1KyY1Xn21bXIDMKL9fkGD0.png)](https://asciinema.org/a/rgr1KyY1Xn21bXIDMKL9fkGD0)